MCD polls will be fought on garbage issue, will clean Delhi in 5 years if his AAP wins: Kejriwal | Politics

 ''BJP leaders abuse your son (Kejriwal), your Shravan Kumar who took you on pilgrimage.
 Will you tolerate this?
 Give them a reply in the upcoming MCD polls,'' the Delhi chief minister said.

-About BJP workers protesting his arrival at the landfill site, he alleged that the saffron party ''don't let anyone visit here.'' ''They deployed police personnel to protect this garbage mountain… All evil forces have conspired against us (AAP).
-They delayed MCD polls and segregated wards in a hope that they will get seats.
+About BJP workers protesting his arrival at the landfill site, he alleged the saffron party ''don't let anyone visit here.'' ''They deployed police personnel to protect this garbage mountain.
+All evil forces have conspired against us (AAP).
+They delayed MCD polls and segregated wards hoping that they will get seats.
 Let me tell them that this time even BJP supporters won't vote for them,'' Kejriwal claimed.
 He also alleged that the BJP ''gobbled up Rs 2 lakh crore'' during their 15-year rule in the civic bodies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)